Blog

 Can you use a personal line of credit for business expenses?

-This is the reverse scenario, and the rules are generally different.
+This is the reverse situation, and the rules may differ.

 This approach is sometimes used by: